: Justin Katigbak / Travel Portland

 South Portland

 Located on the west bank of the Willamette River, the South Waterfront is known for its high-rise buildings, riverfront shops, elegant restaurants, wine bars, coffee shops and cafes.
 Take in panoramic views of the city with a walk, bike ride or Portland Streetcar ride across the car-free Tilikum Crossing, or try a trip on the Portland Aerial Tram (temporarily suspended for the public).
 For more walking and cycling trails, hop onto the South Waterfront Greenway, which stretches from the River Forum Building to the west end of the Marquam Bridge.
-Dining highlights include Al-Hawr Lebanese cuisine, Cast Iron Pizza and JoLa Cafe.
+Dining highlights include Al-Hawr Lebanese cuisine, Zaiqa Indian fare and weekend brunch at JoLa Cafe.
 Find easy access to the river at Willamette Park, where you can launch your kayak, canoe or stand-up paddleboard and paddle your way upriver under Portland’s urban bridges.
 Look for dragon boaters practicing in the summertime.

 Explore more of South Portland.